Trump administration adds China's SMIC and CNOOC to Defense blacklist

+The Chinese Embassy in Washington referred Reuters to prior remarks made by its Foreign Ministry spokesperson that “China firmly opposes the politicization of the relevant Chinese companies.”

-The Chinese embassy in Washington, Semiconductor Manufacturing International Corp (SMIC) and China National Offshore Oil Corp (CNOOC) did not immediately respond to requests for comment.
+China National Offshore Oil Corp (CNOOC) did not respond immediately to a request for comment.

+SMIC said in a stock market statement that it was assessing the impact of its addition to the list and said investors should be aware of the investment risks.
+SMIC shares declined by over 2% on Friday before trading in the company’s Hong Kong shares was suspended, while CNOOC slipped 0.7% in early morning trade.

-Shares of CNOOC’s listed unit CNOOC Ltd fell by nearly 14 percent following the Sunday report.
+Shares of CNOOC’s listed unit CNOOC Ltd had fallen by nearly 14% percent following the Sunday report.

 SMIC, which relies heavily on equipment from U.S. suppliers, was already in Washington’s crosshairs.
 In September, the U.S. Commerce Department informed some firms they needed to obtain a license before supplying goods and services to SMIC after concluding there was an “unacceptable risk” that equipment supplied to it could be used for military purposes.

-The expanded blacklist is seen as part of a bid to cement outgoing Republican Trump’s tough-on-China legacy and to box incoming Democrat Biden into hardline positions on Beijing amid bipartisan anti-China sentiment in Congress.
+The expanded blacklist is seen as part of a bid to cement Trump’s tough-on-China legacy and to box Biden, the Democratic president-elect who takes office on Jan.
+20, into hardline positions on Beijing amid bipartisan anti-China sentiment in Congress.

 The measure is also part of a broader effort by Washington to target what it sees as Beijing’s efforts to enlist corporations to harness emerging civilian technologies for military purposes.